 Change of Season Ceremonies- Indigenous Specific, First Nations (status and non status) Inuit, Metis, Check schedules for times closer to dates.

-March 18th – Spring Equinox Ceremony - June 24th - Summer Solstice Ceremony-
+Spring & Fall Equinox Ceremony - Summer & Winter Solstice Ceremony-

-March 18th – Spring Equinox Ceremony - June 24th - Summer Solstice Ceremony-
+Spring & Fall Equinox Ceremony - Summer & Winter Solstice Ceremony-

 Reconciliation Circles- Hybrid model- In person and zoom - Open to both Indigenous and Non-Indigenous Persons.
 CHECK CALENDAR FOR DATES AND TIMES